Why I'm Not Doing a Weekly Facebook Live Show June 27, 2017 09:00

 I have to do business my way, and you have to do it your way.
 What works for one may or may not work for another.
 All of us should try new things and new ways, but in the end we all need to do what works best for us.
 A weekly Facebook Live show on a specific day and time did not work for me, so I'm not doing it.
 A bit of spontaneity with Facebook Live is more my speed, and I love that.
 So I'm sticking with it.
 I'm being me.

 You be you.

-What works for you?
-In the comments, tell me how you use Facebook Live!
-If you need help figuring out how to grow your business with Facebook Live, please check out my digital courses by clicking here.
+If you need help figuring out how to grow your business with Facebook Live and other public speaking formats, join our Speaking Society by clicking here.